bbaum11/internship2025_stuff/airgap/airgap.md

 - do this if you want to download every possible package to the workstation: `dnf reposync -g -m —download-metadata -p /var/www/html/<repo>`
 - otherwise download individual rpms on the workstation by navigating to the repository folder and `dnf download --alldep --resolve <package>`
 - then run `repocreate ./`
-- then use `dnf install` on the master/minion machine as normal
+- then use `dnf update --refresh` and finally use `dnf install` on the master/minion machine as normal

 ## setting up the docker registry
 1. visit a site like [this one](https://www.composerize.com/) to create a docker compose file or do it manually for this command: